5 things to know about the latest charges against Donald Trump

 The indictment charges Trump with four serious federal criminal offenses:

-University of Richmond law professor Carl Tobias described the overall case against former President Donald Trump "damning" and representing real "legal jeopardy."
+University of Richmond law professor Carl Tobias described the overall case against former Trump as "damning" and representing real "legal jeopardy."

 3. The indictment lists six anonymous co-conspirators

-Former President Trump is the only person who is charged and he is the only defendant in this latest indictment.
-But the court document scatters some clues for the future in terms of who else might could potentially face charges.
+Trump is the only person who is charged and he is the only defendant in this latest indictment.
+But the court document scatters some clues for the future in terms of who else might potentially face charges.

-There are six people labeled as co-conspirators in the indictment.
+Six people are labeled as co-conspirators in the indictment.
 They are given individual numbers and potentially identifying traits but they are not identified by name in the court document.

 And their descriptions line up with that of people who could be of interest to investigators, such as former Trump lawyers Rudy Giuliani, John Eastman and Sidney Powell, and former DOJ attorney Jeffrey Clark.